reilabs/starknet-replay/README.md

-## About
+# Cairo Replay

-`cairo-replay` is a CLI application to replay Starknet transactions locally using data from Pathfinder database.
-It reports the frequency each `libfunc` has been called when replaying the transactions.
+`cairo-replay` is a CLI application to replay Starknet transactions locally using data from the Pathfinder database.
+It reports the frequency with which each `libfunc` has been called when replaying the transactions.

 Only `INVOKE` transactions of Sierra contracts are used for this report because only Sierra contracts use libfuncs and only `INVOKE` transactions execute Sierra code.
 Rejected transactions are included.

-Gathering of these data can have many benefits among which:

-- Knowing which libfuncs require top scrutinity because most frequent
-- Knowing if any libfunc can be deprecated because of little use
-- Identifying potential new libfuncs due to recurrent patterns
-- How usage of libfuncs changes over time
-- Rate of adoption of new libfuncs

-Next features to be added:
+Gathering this data allows actions to be taken based on libfunc usage, examples of which include designating certain functions for extra scrutiny based on their popularity and allowing deprecation of less-used libfuncs.
+This information allows allows analysis of how libfunc usage changes over time, and how new functions are adopted by the community.

+In the future, this tool is likely to evolve to support:

-- Support of `papyrus` database
+- Use of the `papyrus` database as an alternative to pathfinder.
-- Replay transactions with changes to the storage layer.
+- Analysis of changes to the storage layer during the transaction replay.

 ## How to Use